Rajpratik71/eucalyptus-wiki/Behavioral-Changes-in-Eucalyptus-4.1.0.md

 # What's changed in Eucalyptus 4.1.0?
-(Early draft.
-Look for more updates to this mid-2014)

 The intent of this page is to highlight as many of the changes present in Eucalyptus 4.1.0 as possible with particular emphasis on behavioral changes that do not involve API or CLI changes.